Kingsbury railway station: History

 The location of the station was not very convenient for the village and the relocation of the station closer to the village was considered by the parish council in 1906 and again in 1914.
 The village had grown considerably at the top end near the junction, and there was a big population at Piccadilly, Wood End, and the bottom end of Hurley.
 However, the station remained at its original location.

 By 1963 the station buildings were very neglected.
-The station was still lit by oil lamps which required the ported to clamber up a ladder and light them.
+The station was still lit by oil lamps which required the porter to clamber up a ladder and light them.
 There was no waiting-room on the up-line platform and the waiting room on the down platform had rotting floorboards and crumbling bricks.
 Passengers still had to cross the line as no footbridge had ever been provided.
 The original platform buildings had mostly been demolished around 1960 as British Railways had decided they were unsafe and temporary wooden buildings had been erected for the staff, but these were surrounded by rubble left by the demolition gang.

 By 1964 the station was little used and threatened with closure.
-The Transport Users’ Committee stated that in the Kingsbury to Birmingham direction, on average 18 people joined trains at Kingsbury and 1 alighted.
+The Transport Users’ Committee stated that in the Kingsbury to Birmingham direction, on average, 18 people joined trains at Kingsbury and 1 alighted.
 On Saturdays this was 5 people joining the train and 2 alighting.
 In the reverse direction it was 1 passenger joining and 36 alighting, and on Saturdays 2 joined and 13 alighted.
 The passenger usage was affected by the introduction by the Midland Red bus of an extra early service on the 116 route which was more convenient than the 1 mile walk to the station.
-Despite a reprieve given in 1965, the station finally shut on 4 March 1968.
+Despite a temporary reprieve in 1965, the station finally shut on 4 March 1968.